FrozenMeatloaf/portfolio-kami/_portfolio/bloccit.md

 ## Problem

-Well, to be honest, the first problem I encountered was not having a clue what I was doing.
+Well, to be honest, I was challenged by multiple road-blocks creating <span class="title-color">Bloccit</span>.
 Outside of having basic Java and web design knowledge already, I really did not know where to begin.
-What is CRUD,  how do I generate rails commands, why am I getting this error or the infamous...**WHY ISN'T THIS WORKING!?** were among many battles/problems I faced.
+What is CRUD,  how do I generate rails commands, why am I getting this error or the infamous...**WHY ISN'T THIS WORKING!?** were among many battles I faced.
 My biggest problem was pondering how to tackle such issues in the development world.
 However, I quickly learned how to tackle each of these by utilizing many different valuable resources along the way.

 ## Solution